OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 #### Overview

-iOS applications often make use of third party libraries.
-These third party libraries accelerate development as the developer has to write less code in order to solve a problem.
+iOS applications often make use of third party libraries which accelerate development as the developer has to write less code in order to solve a problem.
+However, third party libraries may contain vulnerabilities, incompatible licensing, or malicious content.
+Additionally, it is difficult for organizations and developers to manage application dependencies, including monitoring library releases and applying available security patches.

 There are three widely used package management tools [Swift Package Manager](https://swift.org/package-manager "Swift Package Manager on Swift.org"), [Carthage](https://github.com/Carthage/Carthage "Carthage on GitHub"), and [CocoaPods](https://cocoapods.org "CocoaPods.org"):